Giroud, Abraham open Serie A accounts as Milan and Roma cruise

 Both strikers left European champions Chelsea this summer in the search of more regular football and have got off to quick starts in Italy.

-Giroud played well in last week's 1-0 win at Sampdoria and scored the third and fourth in an easy victory at the San Siro.
+Giroud has been given the number nine jersey at Milan and scored the third and fourth in an easy victory at the San Siro.

 His name was sung by a large portion of the 31,000 Milan fans present, who watched their team run riot in a highly entertaining first half which won the match for Stefano Pioli's team.

+"I am very proud to play for Milan and to play in the San Siro stadium.
+It is a great emotion," Giroud said.

+"I believe in myself and in my abilities.
+As a child I used to watch Van Basten, Papin and Inzaghi and wearing this shirt makes me happy."

-Sandro Tonali gave Milan a 12th minute lead with a stunning free-kick which was also his first Milan goal.
+Sandro Tonali gave Milan a 12th minute lead with a stunning free-kick which was also his first Milan goal, and Rafael Leao claimed the second after Alessandro Deiola's surprise header levelled the scores.

-Alessandro Deiola's surprise header levelled the scores three minutes later but Milan only needed seconds to retake the lead through Rafael Leao.

 Giroud then artfully guided home his first Milan goal following a superb run and pass from Brahim Diaz, and when Kevin Strootman's handball was judged to have taken place in the penalty area by VAR, the 34-year-old stepped up and stroked the spot-kick home.